Moses02git/Spam-Mail-Classification-by-NLP-and-ML/README.md

 streamlit run app.py
 ```

-### 4. Access the Interface
-After running the above command, the project will open in your default web browser.
-If not, copy and paste the URL provided in the terminal (e.g., `http://localhost:8501`) into your browser.

----

 ## Additional Notes
 - Ensure the `spam_classifier.pkl` and `vectorizer.pkl` files are present in the project directory, as they are required for the classification.
 - Modify the `config.json` file if you wish to customize parameters such as vectorization or model settings.